Naz1804/rock_paper_scissors_game/README.md

 You have two options to either click on the `http://localhost:5173/` or press `o` to open up the `localhost`.

-You can always press `h` to see what more commands that will help you code.
+You can always press `h` to see what more commands they are.

 ## Finally you have the project running !!